michto01/apple-airport-parser/README.md

 echo $(jq -nc --argjson list "$WIFIS" '{Available: ($list)')
 ```

-For script usage Apple provided the `-x` option allowing the output to be spitted out in XML (PLIST) format but `plutil` didn't take it as an input (abbrevieted version for one interface):
+Apple provided the `-x` option allowing the output to be spitted out in XML (PLIST) format but `plutil` didn't take it as an input (abbrevieted version for one interface):

 <details>
 <summary>XML output example</summary>